 Sleep Apnea Diagnosis and Treatment Critical

-Authors of this study were very clear on the implications of the study.
+The authors of this study were very clear about the implications of the study.
 Most important, they said, is that people with epilepsy must be screened for sleep apnea.
 The comorbidity of the two conditions makes it hard to get successful treatment when one is neglected.

 But it’s also important to offer people with epilepsy more sleep apnea treatment options.
 Oral appliances could significantly help some people with epilepsy get their seizures under control.
 It would be important to find an oral appliance that was safe for use and wouldn’t cause a risk during seizures, but, if suitable, many people who wouldn’t otherwise be able to treat sleep apnea might see their improvement.

-Are you concerned about the effects of sleep apnea on your mental and physical health in San Jose?
-Please call (408) 354-5600 today for an appointment with sleep dentist Dr. Nancy Nehawandian at Top Down Dental in Los Gatos.
+Are you concerned about the effects of sleep apnea on your mental and physical health?
+Please call (408) 354-5600 today for an appointment with Los Gatos sleep dentist Dr. Nancy Nehawandian at Top Down Dental.